Tokoroa: Lake Moana-Nui

 Tokoroa's man-made Lake Moana-Nui was created in the late 1970s for the community, involving excavation by large earthmoving equipment and a concrete dam wall with a drain valve control.
 A wooden bridge located on the south-west end of the dam wall that supported and controlled the drain valve was a favourite 'bomb' spot, and barefoot skiing down the spillway was early extreme sport unique to Tokoroa.
 During the 1970s, 'The Lake' was used extensively by youths and was referred to in local parlance as 'Tokoroa Beach'.
 On many summer afternoons, it was a common sight to see youth lying on the footpath across the road from the lake drying out after a swim.

 In the period following the initial construction of the dam in the late 1970s, the lake began to deteriorate due to low rainfall and poor water flows, which saw lake weed overtake the swimming areas.
 The lake weed eventually became a drowning hazard that claimed the lives of swimmers over the preceding decade.
 In this sense, the project was a failure, and Lake Moana-Nui was considered unsafe.
 In an effort to control the problems, signs were erected banning access to the dam wall, and basic handrailing was put up to prevent public access.
 The lake was subject to regular draining in an effort to control the weed and to flush out the stale, stagnant water.
 While this did slightly improve the situation in the short term, people were warned not to swim in it.
 The lake is undergoing a major cleaning project so that it can be used in the future.
 To date (as at 25 April 2015), Lake Moana-Nui has been fully drained, refilled, and restored – and has been cleared by the local council for public recreation (as it was in its heyday during the 1970s and 80's).

 There are picnic tables built around the lakes arc and there are four playgrounds.
 At the southern end of Lake Moana-Nui are gardens which were planted by a collective of Tokoroa school children.

 Tokoroa Airfield

-Tokoroa has an airfield with an 850m sealed runway, although its use for manned aviation is somewhat limited these days.
-There are no scheduled air services to or from the airfield and it sees, on average, just a dozen or so aircraft movements per month.
+Tokoroa has an airfield with an 850m sealed runway.
+There are no scheduled air services.
+The site is often used for non-aircraft related reasons.

-More frequently it is used for the flying of RC model aircraft (including very large Jet-powered models) as well as advanced driver training and drag-racing events.